ekuether/CYBR8470-Semester-Project/README.md

 ### Misuser Stories

 As a **Student**, I want to **Use a friend's account**, so I can **finish quickly without doing anything**
-- Criteria: To prevent this, administrators will see exactly who went through the game at what time
+- Criteria: To prevent this, user stamps will be added to each command that look at the ip address of the device

 As a **Student**, I want to **Automate my game**, so I can **finish without doing much activity**
 - Criteria: If students want to automate, then they do know how HTTP requests work.
-However, if instructors want to forbid automation, then timestamps will be given on when each request was sent
+However, if instructors want to forbid automation, then timestamps will be given on each request that was sent

 As a **Cheater**, I want to **Exploit vulnerabilites**, so I can **skip sections of the game**
-- Criteria: Each HTTP request should be secure, except for the purposeful shortcuts
+- Criteria: Each HTTP request will be tested for vulnerabilites by beta-testers, known third-party tools should be implemented instead of creating my own security software to prevent vulnerabilities from rising

 As a **Cheater**, I want to **Change the game**, so I can **modify the game to how I see fit**
 - Criteria: Each game level will have time stamps to show when someone modified the game, and user stamps to show who modified it